pedramnj/A14K8s/README.md

 User: "What pods are running in my cluster?"
 AI: [Lists all pods with status, ready state, and restart counts]

-User: "Create a pod named web-server with nginx image"
+User: "Create a pod named web-server"  # AI uses nginx as default
-AI: [Creates pod and confirms deployment]
+AI: [Creates pod with nginx image and confirms deployment]

 User: "Delete the web-server pod"
 AI: [Removes pod and confirms deletion]